-The term 'Virtual Digital Currency' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Virtual Digital Currency' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Virtual Digital Currency is a form of money which is completely separate from physical cash, like coins or banknotes.
 What makes it a currency is that it does bear certain similar characteristics to the physical currencies.
 Its advantage is in the fact that borderless transfer and instant transactions become possible through it.
 Crypto currencies and virtual currencies are both considered to be forms of digital currencies.